GithubArnavSharma/Tinovation-Python/README.md

 - K Neighbors Regression to predict the price of a BMW based on various attributes such as mileage and engine size: 'Car Regression.ipynb'

 - Tinovation Project to use K Neighbors Regression to predict flower type: 'Iris Project.ipynb'

+- Tinovation Project to use Support Vector Machines to predict Breast Cancer: 'TinovationBreastCancer.ipynb'